AniLahiri/assignment/README.md

 # assignment
-This is an assignment to understand the flow
+This is an assignment to understand the data flow